 There is no set formula to determine how much college costs will increase over time.
-Based on historical pricing data from CollegeBoard.com, the average annual percent increase between the 2000-2001 and 2009-2010 school years was an average 5.2% for private schools and 6.5% for public schools including tuition, books, fees, room and board.
+Based on historical pricing data from CollegeBoard.com (webpage no longer available), the average annual percent increase between the 2000-2001 and 2009-2010 school years was an average 5.2% for private schools and 6.5% for public schools including tuition, books, fees, room and board.
 To estimate how much you may have to pay for college in the future, you could use the Inflation Calculator (entering the inflation rate and the current cost of college as the Present Value).
 It will benefit you to keep up-to-date with inflated college costs so that you can adjust your savings plan as needed.

 Should Your Child Help Pay for College?

 The answer is yes, but how much is something you will need to decide.
 Some students get a job to pay for the day-to-day expenses, but cover the tuition and other tax-deductible expenses.
 The benefit to this approach is that it can help teach them better money management skills--something they need to learn.
 Involving your child in with the budgeting will help them know what they will need to pay for.